 WORDS BY PHIL LIMPRASERTWONG

-Ryan Potter as the beloved Beastboy is everything that we could ask for in a live-action version of Teen Titans!
+The beloved Beastboy played by Ryan Potter is everything that we could ask for in a live-action version of Teen Titans!

 Teen Titans is a show that hits home for all of the 90’s kids who grew up watching cartoons every Saturday morning.
 They say don’t judge a book by it’s cover for a reason and “Titans” is definitely one of those shows worth trying out.
 The show takes a darker approach that’s fresh and exciting and something that we’ve yet to see in other superhero shows.